 Accelerate your learning by becoming aware of and controlling your environment.

-Optimise your digital environment, considering digital workspace, distractions, pauses and notes.
+Optimize your digital environment, considering digital workspace, distractions, breaks and notes.

 Continue to the next chapter to accelerate your progress through active learning.